-(a) Background screening is required for all provider staff and volunteers who have contact with consumers.
+- (a) Background screening is required for all provider staff and volunteers who have contact with consumers.
 Background screenings are required for volunteers who are recruited as part of an agency's formal volunteer program.
 It does not apply to volunteers who assist individuals as a friend would by providing assistance with shopping, transportation, recreation, etc. Background screenings are also required for members of the provider's household who have contact with residents or consumers, except for minor children.
-(RSMo 630.170),(Title 9 Code of State Regulations 10-5.190 and Department Operating Regulation 6.510).

-(b) An inquiry must be made for all new employees and volunteers with the Missouri Department of Health and Senior Services to determine whether the new employee or volunteer is on Department of Social Services or the Department of Health and Senior Services disqualification list.
-An inquiry is also made with the Department of Mental Health to determine whether the individual is on the DMH disqualification registry.
+(RSMo 630.170),(Title 9 Code of State Regulations 10-5.190 and Department Operating Regulation 6.510). - (b) An inquiry must be made for all new employees and volunteers with the Missouri DHSS to determine whether the new employee or volunteer is on DSS or the DHSS disqualification list.
+An inquiry is also made with the DMH to determine whether the individual is on the DMH disqualification registry.
 A criminal background check with the Missouri State Highway Patrol is required.
 The criminal background check and inquiries are initiated prior to the employee or volunteer having contact with residents, clients, or patients.
-All new applicants for employment or volunteer positions involving contact with residents or clients must: 1) sign a consent form authorizing a criminal record review with the Missouri State Highway Patrol either directly through the patrol or through a private investigatory agency; 2) disclose his/her criminal history including any conviction or a plea of guilty to a misdemeanor or felony charges and any suspended imposition of sentence, any suspended execution of sentence, or any period of probation or parole; and 3) disclose if he/she is listed on the employee disqualification list of the Departments of Social Services, Health and Senior Services, or Mental Health.

-(c) Employers are responsible for requesting the background screenings.
-A single request is used and submitted to the state's Family Care Safety Registry, operated by the Department of Health and Senior Services.
-The Family Care Safety Registry has access to the criminal record system of the state Highway Patrol as well the abuse/neglect and employee disqualification lists/registries that are required.
-Employers responsible for requesting background screenings are any public or private residential facility, day program, or specialized service operated, licensed, certified, accredited, in possession of deemed status, or funded by the Department of Mental Health (DMH) or any mental health facility or mental health program in which people are admitted on a voluntary basis or are civilly detained.
+All new applicants for employment or volunteer positions involving contact with residents or clients must: 1) sign a consent form authorizing a criminal record review with the Missouri State Highway Patrol either directly through the patrol or through a private investigatory agency; 2) disclose his/her criminal history including any conviction or a plea of guilty to a misdemeanor or felony charges and any suspended imposition of sentence, any suspended execution of sentence, or any period of probation or parole; and 3) disclose if he/she is listed on the employee disqualification list of the DSS, DHSS, or DMH. - (c) Employers are responsible for requesting the background screenings.
+A single request is used and submitted to the state's Family Care Safety Registry (FCSR), operated by the DHSS.
+The FCSR has access to the criminal record system of the state Highway Patrol as well the abuse/neglect and employee disqualification lists/registries that are required.
+Employers responsible for requesting background screenings are any public or private residential facility, day program, or specialized service operated, licensed, certified, accredited, in possession of deemed status, or funded by the DMH or any mental health facility or mental health program in which people are admitted on a voluntary basis or are civilly detained.
 Pursuant to chapter 632 this background screen shall be done no later than two working days after hiring any person for a full-time, part-time, or temporary position that will have contact with clients, residents, or patients.
-The criminal history/background investigations are statewide.

-(d) Each agency must develop policies and procedures regarding the implementation of this rule and the disposition of information provided by the criminal record review.
+The criminal history/background investigations are statewide. - (d) Each agency must develop policies and procedures regarding the implementation of this rule and the disposition of information provided by the criminal record review.
 Review of provider policies and procedures are part of a provider licensure/certification site visit per 9 CSR 40-2.075.